 In addition, each schedule's Hep B section was updated to include information on using CpG-adjuvanted Hep B vaccine.

 It's also important to note, said Rockwell, that language has been removed from the schedules regarding use of MMR in the setting of a mumps outbreak.
 The same goes for using quadrivalent meningococcal conjugate (MenACWY-D; Menactra, Menveo) and serogroup B meningococcal (Men B) vaccines in the setting of a meningococcal disease outbreak.
 Health care professionals are now directed to look to their local health departments for guidance on vaccination during an outbreak.

 The meningococcal work group will present the latest data and a Grading of Recommendations, Assessment, Development and Evaluation report at this month's ACIP meeting on booster doses of the Men B vaccine for patients 10 years and older who are at increased risk for meningococcal disease.

-Finally, as a reminder that the MMR vaccine is key to protecting particularly vulnerable patient populations, including infants, pregnant women and those who are immunosuppressed, Rockwell pointed out that the current measles outbreak in Clark County, Wash., could have been prevented if those affected had been vaccinated.
+Finally, as a reminder that the MMR vaccine is key to protecting particularly vulnerable patient populations, including infants, pregnant women and those who are immunosuppressed, Rockwell pointed out that the current measles outbreak in Clark County, Washington, could have been prevented if those affected had been vaccinated.

 "Measles is a highly contagious, vaccine-preventable viral disease that spreads easily through the air and through touching infected surfaces and contact with one's eyes, nose or mouth," she said.
 "Measles virus can live up to two hours in an airspace where an infected person coughed or sneezed, and 90 percent of nonimmune persons walking into that room will become infected.